Site page

 Comments Policy

-LinuxCapable welcomes respectful, constructive discussion on our tutorials and guides.
-To keep comment sections helpful for everyone, please follow these guidelines when participating.
+LinuxCapable comments are for respectful discussion, article corrections, and useful technical clarification.
+To keep comment sections helpful for readers, follow these guidelines when participating.

 Keep Comments Respectful

-Treat other readers and the LinuxCapable team with courtesy.
+Treat other readers with courtesy.
 Personal attacks, insults, harassment, and discriminatory language have no place here.
 Disagree with ideas, not people.

 Stay On Topic

 Keep comments relevant to the article or tutorial you are reading.
-We remove off-topic comments, including general rants and unrelated questions.
-If you need help with something the article does not cover, reach out through our contact page.
+Off-topic comments, general rants, and unrelated questions may be removed.
+If you need to report something the article does not cover, use the contact page.

 No Spam or Self-Promotion